 Signs of Heart Disease in Dogs

 Most heart diseases progress slowly, which makes them difficult to notice in the earliest stages.
-However, there are symptoms that can be linked to the condition.
+However, there are common signs of heart dysfunction that can be linked to the condition.
 Here are some of the common signs of heart disease in dogs.

 Persistent Coughing